nvlinhvn/default-modeling/README.md

   * `model` folder store the trained `.joblib` random forest, and the model will be loaded in this folder for prediction
   * `test_data` folder contains new data coming and waiting for prediction, prediction result will be locally stored inside the same file in this folder.
 - Container will mount to those local folders: `train_data`, `test_data` and `model`
-- With this approach, we can conveniently play with every new data coming, by replace the files inside `train_data` and/or `test_data`
+- With this approach, we can conveniently play with every new data coming, by replacing the files inside `train_data` and/or `test_data`
 ```python
 FROM python:3.8
 WORKDIR /app/